Voluntary Disclosure and Personalized Pricing: Two Examples

 A monopolist (``he'') sells a good to a single consumer (``she''), who demands a single unit.
 The consumer's value for that good is $v$, which is drawn uniformly from $[0,1]$.
 If the consumer purchases the good from the monopolist at price $p$, her payoff is $v-p$ and the monopolist's payoff is $p$; otherwise, each party receives a payoff of $0$.
-The consumer knows her valuation for the good and the monopolist does not.\footnote{While we think of $v$ as the consumer's ``valuation,'' our setting is compatible with $v$ being the consumer's posterior expected value (after observing a signal), as in \cite{roesler2017buyer}, and with the consumer learning no more than that.
-She then faces a choice of whether and how to disclose evidence about that posterior expected value.} In this setting, and without any disclosure, the monopolist optimally posts a uniform price of $\frac{1}{2}$, which induces an ex interim consumer surplus of $\max\{v-\frac{1}{2},0\}$, and a producer surplus of $\frac{1}{4}$.
+The consumer knows her valuation for the good and the monopolist does not.
+In this setting, and without any disclosure, the monopolist optimally posts a uniform price of $\frac{1}{2}$, which induces an ex interim consumer surplus of $\max\{v-\frac{1}{2},0\}$, and a producer surplus of $\frac{1}{4}$.

 We augment this standard pricing problem with voluntary disclosure on the part of the consumer.
 After observing her value, the consumer chooses a message $m$ from the set of feasible messages for her.
 The set of \emph{all} feasible messages is $\messages\equiv \left\{[a,b]:0\leq a \leq b \leq 1\right\}$, and we interpret a message $[a,b]$ as \emph{``My type is in the set $[a,b]$.''} When a consumer's type is $v$, the set of messages that she can send is $M(v)\subseteq \messages$.
 The evidence structure is represented by the correspondence $M:[0,1]\rightrightarrows \messages$.